Robby Anderson Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Matchup vs. Atlanta

-- Against the Falcons, Anderson has averaged 88 receiving yards per game over his three career matchups, 38.5 more than his over/under for Sunday's game.
+- Anderson has averaged 88 receiving yards per game over his three career matchups against the Falcons, 33.5 more than his over/under in Sunday's game.

-- Anderson has caught a touchdown pass versus the Falcons once, but did not have multiple TDs in that game.

-- The Falcons are conceding 263.2 passing yards per game this year, the NFL's 19th-ranked pass defense.
+- The Falcons are giving up 263.2 passing yards per game this season, the NFL's 19th-ranked pass defense.

-- The Falcons have given up 15 passing TDs this season (2.5 per game), ranking them 27th among NFL defenses.
+- The Falcons' defense is 27th in the league, allowing 2.5 passing touchdowns per game.

 Recent Performances